10 Movies to Watch If you are Learning French

 It is an enthralling French movie that sweeps us into the world of its characters, established and well-developed as the story progresses.

-The movie is well-crafted and visually arresting with stunning cinematography.
+The movie is well-crafted and visually arresting, with stunning cinematography.

 This flick challenges your French perception skills while leaving you in constant entertainment.